onestruggler/qasm-quipper/README.md

 tool as the input to a second LinguaQuanta tool is equivalent to writing a new LinguaQuanta tool which composes the underlying code for the two respective tools.
-In this way LinguaQuanta provides a family of flexible tools, that provide reasonable guarentees on their outputs.
+In this way LinguaQuanta provides a family of flexible tools, that provide reasonable guarantees on their outputs.

 # Getting Started